International protection applicants and their family members shall have access to elementary and secondary education services in Türkiye.

 Türkiye has been a party to the United Nations Convention on the Rights of the Child since 1995.
 The right to education is also recognised by Article 42 of the Turkish Constitution, which provides that “no one shall be deprived of the right of learning and education”.
 Türkiye’s Law on Primary Education and Training provides that primary education is compulsory for all girls and boys between the ages of 6-13 and must be available free of charge in public schools.
 Currently the 8-year compulsory primary education is divided into two stages of four years each.
 Parents or guardians are responsible for registering school-age children to schools in time.
 Furthermore, the Basic Law on National Education also explicitly guarantees non-discrimination in extension of education services to children, “regardless of language, race, gender, religion”.

-In order for a parent to be able to register his or her child to a public school, the family must already have International Protection Applicant Identification Cards, which also list the Foreigners Identification Number (YKN) assigned by the General Directorate of Population Affairs to each family member.
+In order for a parent to be able to register their child to a public school, the family must already have International Protection Applicant Identification Cards, which also list the Foreigners Identification Number (YKN) assigned by the General Directorate of Population Affairs to each family member.
 This YKN registry is a prerequisite for school authorities to be able to process the child’s registration.
 However, the Ministry of National Education instructs public schools to facilitate the child’s access to school even where the family has not yet completed their international protection registration process at the PDMM.
 Children need to attend school in the “satellite city” to which the family has been assigned (see Freedom of Movement).

 Since the language of education is Turkish, language barriers present a practical obstacle for asylum seeker children.
 There is no nationwide provision of preparatory or catch-up classes for asylum-seeking children who start their education in Türkiye or who did not attend school for some time due to various reasons.
 In practice, unaccompanied children who are accommodated in state shelters are offered Turkish language classes provided in the shelters before they are enrolled in schools.
 For other asylum-seeking children, while in theory they have access to Turkish classes provided by public education centres or the municipalities in their assigned province, in practice such language classes attuned for them are not universally available around Türkiye.
 Nor does the Turkish educational system offer adaptation or catch-up classes to foreign children whose previous education was based on a different curriculum.
 However, community centres operated by Türk Kızılay across the country also offer Turkish language classes and other services to applicants (see Content of Temporary Protection).
+A number of NGOs launched initiatives to improve online access to language courses.
+The ‘Let’s speak the same language’ project is a free online Turkish language course offered to low-income young people with a strong desire to acquire Turkish.
+In Istanbul, some Iraqis do not send their children to Turkish schools, but rather to Iraqi schools that are not monitored by the Ministry of National Education in the event that the family relocates to a third country.
+In Istanbul, only one school of this type exists.

 Finally, although public schools are free, auxiliary costs such as notebooks, stationary and school uniforms present a financial burden on parents, who are already finding it very difficult to make ends meet in their assigned provinces.